Nominations and applications close on January 13th, 2025

 Career Outcomes

-Graduates of the GCE: Leadership in Social Justice are equipped to be the pioneers, safekeepers, and advocates of socially responsible and equitable organizational policies, in areas such as:
+Graduates of the GCE: Leadership in Social Justice are equipped to be the pioneers, safekeepers, and advocates of socially responsible and equitable organizational policies and programs, in areas such as:

 • Public Service